luispuerto/luispuerto-net/_posts/2018-04-28-r-3-5-joy-in-playing.md

   </p>
 </div>

-Last Monday, 23rd of April, [R was updated](https://stat.ethz.ch/pipermail/r-announce/2018/000628.html) to its version 3.5, codenamed The _Joy in Playing_, which as the rest of the releases, make reference to a Peanuts&#8217; cartoon.
+Last Monday, 23rd of April, [R was updated](https://stat.ethz.ch/pipermail/r-announce/2018/000628.html) to its version 3.5, codenamed The _Joy in Playing_, which as the rest of the releases, make reference to a Peanuts' cartoon.

-Since it&#8217;s a [minor release](https://semver.org) (3.x) and not just a patch, it&#8217;s advisable to reinstall all your packages, in some cases, to make then work properly.
-For example, and in my case, since I&#8217;ve built all of them as a consequence of my [Homebrew install](http://luisspuerto.net/2018/01/install-r-100-homebrew-edition-with-openblas-openmp-my-version/), some of them where throwing me the following message
+Since it's a [minor release](https://semver.org) (3.x) and not just a patch, it's advisable to reinstall all your packages, in some cases, to make then work properly.
+For example, and in my case, since I've built all of them as a consequence of my [Homebrew install](http://luisspuerto.net/2018/01/install-r-100-homebrew-edition-with-openblas-openmp-my-version/), some of them where throwing me the following message

 <pre class="wrap:true lang:r decode:true">Error: package ‘XXXXXXXXXXX’ was installed by an R version with different internals; it needs to be reinstalled for use with this R version</pre>

-So, to reinstall all the packages that haven&#8217;t been build for your current R build, you can run the following command.
-(Be careful, rebuild all your packages could take time and resources, so it&#8217;s recommendable to do it at some moment that you aren&#8217;t using your machine)
+So, to reinstall all the packages that haven't been build for your current R build, you can run the following command.
+(Be careful, rebuild all your packages could take time and resources, so it's recommendable to do it at some moment that you aren't using your machine)

 <pre class="lang:r decode:true ">update.packages(ask = F, repos = 'cloud.r-project.org', checkBuild = T)</pre>

-I would recommend to run it twice, since some packages have dependencies and they need to be installed first and I don&#8217;t know if the command follows a specific installation order to avoid this errors like this –in other words, if the dependencies aren&#8217;t installed first to this specific release, the installation is going to fail.
-It doesn&#8217;t hurt to run the command again since if all the packages were rebuilt with the current R version they aren&#8217;t going to be reinstalled.
+I would recommend to run it twice, since some packages have dependencies and they need to be installed first and I don't know if the command follows a specific installation order to avoid this errors like this –in other words, if the dependencies aren't installed first to this specific release, the installation is going to fail.
+It doesn't hurt to run the command again since if all the packages were rebuilt with the current R version they aren't going to be reinstalled.

 # Java and rJava configuration

-In some of my machines I hadn&#8217;t configured the new Java 10 with the prerelease rJava so [Java 10 can be run properly in R](http://luisspuerto.net/2018/03/r-and-java-10/).
+In some of my machines I hadn't configured the new Java 10 with the prerelease rJava so [Java 10 can be run properly in R](http://luisspuerto.net/2018/03/r-and-java-10/).
 If this is your case remember to run:

 <pre class="lang:default decode:true">$ R CMD javareconf</pre>